 - Allergy Clinic

 - Nutrition Services by Registered Dietitians and Physical Activity Counselors

 - Travel & Immunization Clinics

 - Inpatient care (extended observation as well as overnight)

 - Radiology (utilizing digital imaging)

-To provide these services, UConn employs physicians, psychiatrists, nurse practitioners, registered nurses, psychologists, clinical social workers, mental health post-doc fellows/interns, substance abuse counselors, health educators, registered dietitians, pharmacists, medical technologists, radiology technicians, health information management, billing, business and support services staff members, and a cadre of 60+ student workers, all led by an executive team consisting of the Executive Director, Assistant Director, Medical Director, Nursing Director, Director of Counseling & Mental Health Services, Director of Wellness & Prevention Services, Practice Manager and Fiscal Manager.
+To provide these services, UConn employs physicians, psychiatrists, nurse practitioners, registered nurses, psychologists, clinical social workers, mental health post-doc fellows/interns, substance abuse counselors, health educators, registered dietitians, pharmacists, medical technologists, radiology technicians, health information management, billing, business and support services staff members, and a cadre of 60+ student workers, all led by an executive team consisting of the Executive Director, Assistant Director, Medical Director, Director of Mental Health, Director of Health Promotion and Community Impact, Director of Nursing, Director of Clinical Data Analytics & Health Information, and Director of Fiscal & Business Operations.
 This multi-disciplinary team of college health specialists provides services and support to the approximately 23,000 students at the Storrs campus.